Introduction to Jung's method of resolution of singularities: Generalities about finite morphisms and modifications

 In algebraic geometry, blowing-ups are also known as \emph{monoidal transforms} (see the quotation from Zariski at the end of this subsection) and in analytic geometry as \emph{$\sigma$-processes}.

 Not all the modifications can be obtained by blowing-up a subspace.
 Those which can are precisely the \emph{projective modifications}.
 Moreover, a blowing-up does not determine the ideal sheaf $\mathcal{I}$ used to define it.
 In fact, a blowing-up in the sense of Hironaka \cite{H 64} is the couple $(Y, \beta_{X,Y})$.
+Notice that the ideal sheaf $\mathcal{I}$ giving birth to it has been forgotten.

 Let us consider again the example of the birational involution (\ref{quadreq}).
 We have seen that its indeterminacy locus in the projective plane is the set of vertices of the initial triangle.
 Moreover, we saw that the indeterminacy was caused by the fact that when one tends to a vertex along different lines passing through the vertex, one gets different limits of their images by the involution.
 This suggests that, by replacing each vertex with a curve parametrizing the lines passing through it, that is by blowing-up the three vertices, one modifies the projective plane in such a way that now the rational map is defined everywhere.
 This is indeed the case, as shown by the following quotations from the article \cite{Z 42} in which Zariski introduced the operation of blowing-up under the name of ``monoidal transformation'':